-Creating a Safe Community for Children and Youth
+Creating a safe community for children and youth

-Resources for families seeking strategies, education, and support to increase children’s safety.
+Strategies, education, and support to increase children’s safety.

-As parents we have a natural tendency to want to protect our children without interfering with their growing sense of safety and trust in the world.
+We have a natural tendency to want to protect our children without interfering with their growing sense of safety and trust in the world.
 We can help foster positive experiences for our children by being:

 - reliable sources of information, being open to conversation.

 - equipping ourselves with an understanding of typical child behaviour and development.